Azure-Samples/functions-quickstart-python-azd-otel/README.md

 - azdeveloper
 ---

-# Flex Consumption plan - Service Bus trigger using virtual network integration | Azure Functions
+# Azure Functions quickstart with Service Bus trigger

 A common scenario that Azure Functions can be used for is for the processing of queue based events.
 For example, a list of batch processing jobs is queued up with instructions for machine learning processing.
 The function app can do some ML inferencing before completing the message in the queue.

 This sample demonstrates a function app running in a Flex Consumption plan that connects to Service Bus running in a virtual network.
 This sample demonstrates these two key features of the Flex Consumption plan:

 * **High scale**.
 A low concurency of 1 is configured for the function app in the `host.json` file.
 Once messages are loaded into Service Bus and the app is started, you can see how it scales to one app instance per message simultaneously.
-* **Virtual newtork integration**.
+* **Virtual network integration**.
 The Service Bus that this Flex Consumption app reads events from is secured behind a private endpoint.
 The function app can read events from it because it is configured with VNet integration.
 All connections to Service Bus and to the storage account associated with the Flex Consumption app also use managed identity connections instead of connection strings.

 ![Diagram showing Service Bus with a private endpoint and an Azure Functions Flex Consumption app triggering from it via VNet integration](./img/SB-VNET.png)